determined-ai/works-with-determined/hpcm/hpe-mlds-performance-validation.md

 , and send the log file and the output file `result.json` to us.

+If the performance tests fail on a mixed flavor of compute nodes, you might see outliers are detected in the performance validation tests.
+Please ignore the failures.

 ## Troubleshooting

-If you hit the following issue:
+1. If you hit the following issue:

 ```bash
 [root@login ~]# docker run -it --name install-validation-tool-file-compare -v $(pwd):/pwd determinedai/install-validation-tool:0.17.14 file-compare --reference /pwd/mlds-32-gpu-reference.json --install /pwd/result.json